henrik7264/PY_Actors/README.md

-# Reactive systems using Actors
+# Reactive Systems using Actors
 Dear all,

 Welcome to ReSyAct a C++/Python library for creating Reactive Systems based on the Actors model.